 Early Life and Career of Bruce Lee

-He was twenty years old when he turned eighteen.
-He abandoned his acting profession to focus on martial arts from 1959 until 1964.
-He began by instructing Kung Fu.
-Over time, he established the Lee Jun Fan Kung Fu Institute, a martial arts school, in Seattle.
+When he turned eighteen, he was twenty years old.
+From 1959 until 1964, he abandoned his acting profession to focus on martial arts.
+He began by instructing kung fu.
+Over time, he established the Lee Jun Fan Kung Fu Institute, a martial arts school in Seattle.
 He left college early in 1964 to train under renowned Oakland martial arts master James Lee.
 Together, the two established Jun Fan Martial Art Studio, the city’s second institute.

 He competed in the 1964 Long Beach International Karate Championships, where his “one-inch punch” and “two-finger push-ups” made him well-known.
 He met Taekwondo expert Jhoon Goo Rhee there, and the two artists benefited from an instant bond.
 He also participated in the 1967 event.
-He defeated Wong Jack Man in a private match that took place in 1964.
+He defeated Wong Jack Man in a private match in 1964.
 There are two accounts of the match’s proceedings, even though the outcome was unanimously announced.
-His remarkable display in the Long Beach Karate Championship put him in the spotlight with Hollywood producers.
+His remarkable Long Beach Karate Championship display put him in the spotlight with Hollywood producers.

-Although the movie was a big blockbuster, “Fists of Fury,” his subsequent picture, quickly eclipsed it and went on to become an enormous hit.
+Although the movie was a big blockbuster, “Fists of Fury,” his subsequent picture, quickly eclipsed it and became an enormous hit.
 He went from being just an actor to becoming the writer, director, star, and choreographer of the battle scenes in the 1972 movie “Way of the Dragon.”
-He received an offer to star in “Enter the Dragon,” Golden Harvest, and Warner Bros.’ inaugural joint venture, that same year.
+That same year, he was offered to star in “Enter the Dragon,” Golden Harvest, and Warner Bros.’s inaugural joint venture.
 The planned release date of “Enter the Dragons” was July 26, 1973.
 But he died six days before the film’s premiere.

 Bruce Lee Wife